mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 object mapping and Realm to the mix.
 You have also added request retry and adapt logic using the `RequestRetrier` and `RequestAdapter` protocols.
 Wow!

 I hope this was helpful.
-Please let me know what you think, and do not hesistate to throw any thoughts or ideas you have at me.
+Do not hesistate to throw any thoughts or ideas you may have at me.

 All the best